buzzingwires/nqiv/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Propose a new feature and the rationale behind it
+---

 <!-- Thank you for contributing to nqiv! -->
 <!-- In general, a feature request should propose a feature to be added and a rationale for it. -->
 <!-- Please try to check for duplicate feature requests before making a new one. -->